aws-solutions/network-orchestration-for-aws-transit-gateway/README.md

 * Get the link of the aws-transit-network-orchestrator-hub.template and aws-transit-network-orchestrator-spoke.template uploaded to your Amazon S3 bucket.
 * Deploy the Serverless Transit Network Orchestrator to your account by launching a new AWS CloudFormation stack using the link of the aws-transit-network-orchestrator-hub.template and aws-transit-network-orchestrator-spoke.template

+## Collection of operational metrics
+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/serverless-transit-network-orchestrator/operational-metrics.html).

 ***

 Copyright 2020 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.